 Bidor is a countryside town along the trunk route to Cameron Highlands by car, about 10km before the foothills at Tapah.
 Like other rural towns etablished during British rule, colonial shophouses still permeate its streets, but with modern embellishments such as satellite dishes and electricity poles.
-Deceptively rich in history, Bidor was once part of a medieval kingdom, evidenced by the discovery of millennia-old artifacts.
+Historically, Bidor was once part of a medieval kingdom, evidenced by the discovery of millennia-old artifacts.

 The jungles surrounding Bidor were one of several hideouts and staging grounds for the armed struggle (before their surrender in 1989).Today, the town's slow pace of life is sustained by agriculture and tourism; Bidor is a popular stopover along the trunk road journey to Cameron Highlands by Tapah route.
-The Pun Chun Restaurant, perched along the main road, first drew the attention of visitors with its signature duck noodles and homemade Chinese biscuits.
+Pun Chun Restaurant, perched along the main road, first drew the attention of visitors with its signature duck noodles and homemade Chinese biscuits.

 The wet market, roadside stalls and shops here stock a myriad variety, seedless guava and durians being the most famous.
 The town organises a marathon run each year, which attracts a relatively small but dedicated number of participants from as far as Singapore.
 Overnight accommodation at Bidor can be found in Hotel See Foo (05-434 1662) and Hotel Ah Moi (012-344 5119), both dilapidated shotplot budget hotels.